ESIG - header certified

 1. How does CodeTwo Email Signatures 365 work?

-See this article for detailed information about how our email signature software integrates with your Office 365 tenant and adds email signatures.
+See this article for detailed information about how our email signature software integrates with your Microsoft 365 (Office 365) tenant and adds email signatures.
 Or watch the part of our tutorial where signature modes are explained:

 2. What are the system requirements?